 Student scholarships can make all the difference, particularly for students in need.
-Nine percent of COE students receive scholarships thanks to the support of our generous donors – but we can do more.
+Ten percent of COE students receive scholarships thanks to the support of our generous donors – but we can do more.
 With your gift, we can help all students afford college, bridge gaps in equity, and send more diverse practitioners, educators, and researchers out into the field.

 “I chose to attend the COE because of its reputation, its grounding in research-based practices, and its focus on constantly seeking to best support all students.
 My goal is to be the best educator I can be for ALL students, no matter who arrives in my classroom.”

 —Gabrielle Arca, Special Education

 Your generosity can heal.
 The COE’s educational and related clinical outreach programs serve hundreds of children and adults every year.
 The HEDCO Clinic provides sliding-scale counseling and family therapy, behavioral support for autism, care for brain injury and concussion, and speech-language pathology.
 We are providing vital community benefits and creating new research to benefit families worldwide.